ansible-community/package-test-results/templates/issue.md

 ### Results

 {% if test_json %}
+> **💡 NOTE:**
+>
+> Check the `[explain]` links below for more information about each test and how to fix failures.
+> See [Sanity Tests: Ignores](https://docs.ansible.com/ansible/latest/dev_guide/testing/sanity/ignores.html) in the dev guide if, after reading the test-specific documentation, you still believe an error is a false positive.

 {% for file in test_json.values() %}
 {% for result in file.results %}
 {{ result.message }}